-These statements of relative accuracy and confidence of the estimate should be compared with production data, where available.

-setting the resultant data into bins by mineralisation domain.
+Criteria J ORC Code explanation Commentary accuracy and confidence of the estimate.
+The statement should specify whether it relates to global or local estimates, and, if local, state the relevant tonnages, which should be relevant to technical and economic evaluation.
+Documentation should include assumptions made and the procedures used the resultant data into bins by mineralisation domain.
 The volumes of all the collated blocks were multiplied by the dry density value to derive the tonnages.
 The graphite metal values (g) for each block were calculated by multiplying the TGC grades (%) by the block tonnage.
 The total sum of all metal for the deposit for the filtered blocks was divided by 100 to derive the reportable tonnages of graphite metal.

-No production data is available to reconcile results with, apart from bulk sample results discussed earlier.
+No production data is available to reconcile results with, apart from bulk sample results discussed earlier. • These statements of relative accuracy and confidence of the estimate should be compared with production data, where available.